Quantum-Optics-LKB/PhaseRetrieval/README.md

 After closing the plot, it will then run until it plots the final results like so :
 ![plot_result](/images/plot_result.png)

+Note that the RMS between the reconstructed intensity and the target intensity is displayed in the top left corner.
 The `harambe` folder should now contain a subfolder named `results` with the images saved as PNG.